Saif al-Islam, Gaddafi's enigmatic and elusive son

 One of his projects did succeed.
 He played a central role in negotiating the lifting of U.S. and European sanctions on Libya in 2004, in return for Tripoli ending its nuclear and chemical weapons programs.

-Saif al-Islam owned a 10 million pound home in London but his activities and friendship caused much embarrassment in the West when the rebellion broke out.
+Saif owned a 10-million-pound ($16-million) home in London but his activities and friendship caused much embarrassment in the West when the rebellion broke out.

+The director of the London School of Economics, Howard Davies, resigned over the university's ties to its former student.